Culture, Risk, and Resilience Lab, Director

 Ph.D., Florida State University

-Dr. Rheeda Walker is a licensed clinical psychologist whose program of research emphasizes two understudied areas—suicide science and African-American adult mental health.
-Communities throughout the United States are chronically underserved in part due to social and cultural barriers.
+Rheeda Walker, Ph.D. is a licensed clinical psychologist whose program of research emphasizes two understudied areas—suicide science and African American adult mental health.
+Communities throughout the United States are chronically underserved, in part due to social and cultural barriers.
 This is perhaps especially true of mental health initiatives.
-All of Dr. Walker’s scholarly work has focused on suicide and its correlates toward the primary goal of developing culturally-relevant models of mental health and well-being.
+All of Walker’s scholarly work has focused on suicide, and it correlates toward the primary goal of developing culturally-relevant models of mental health and well-being.

 - Psychological correlates of suicide

 - Religiosity, spirituality and culturally-informed coping

 - Diversity in Clinical Psychology

 - Seminar in Black Psychology

 - Theories in Personality